swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/04-ShareBucket.md

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3BucketPermissionsBucketPublic7.png)

 15. Now let’s try inspecting the image you made public, using a web browser.
-First, **click on the image name** in the S3 bucket you created and then copy the **Object URL** into a web browser.
+First, **click on the image name** in the S3 bucket you created and then copy the link by clicking on **Copy URL** into a web browser.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3BucketPermissionsObjectPrivate1.png)